-

 Here are some resources to plan your own Burano visit:

-If you have limited time or want a tour, Get Your Guide offers a variety of excursions at affordable prices, such as
+We strongly recommend that you take a tour if you have limited time or want to see it all, Get Your Guide offers a variety of excursions at affordable prices.
+Two of the best ones are:

 Related books on Amazon